Sloan Distinguished Professor of Management

-“Time, History, and Materiality,” Yates, JoAnne, in Materiality and Time: Historical Perspectives on Organizations, Artefacts and Practices, ed.
-Francois-Xavier de Vaujany, Nathalie Mitev, Pierre Laniray, Emmanuelle Vaast, in press, Palgrave McMillan.
+“Time, History, and Materiality,” Yates, JoAnne, in Materiality and Time: Historical Perspectives on Organizations, Artefacts and Practices, eds.
+Francois-Xavier de Vaujany, Nathalie Mitev, Pierre Laniray, Emmanuelle Vaast.
+London: Palgrave McMillan. pp. 17-33 (2014)

 “The Autonomy Paradox: The Implications of Mobile Email Devices for Knowledge Professionals,” Mazmanian, Melissa, Wanda J. Orlikowski, and JoAnne Yates, Organization Science 23:5 (September-October 2013), pp. 1337-1357.
 (Awarded Best Information Systems Publications in 2014 by Association of Information Systems)

 “Understanding Historical Methods in Organization Studies,” Yates, JoAnne, in Marcelo Bucheli and R. Daniel Wadhwani, eds., Organizations in Time: History, Theory, Methods (Oxford: Oxford University Press: 2013): 265-283.

 "Audience Structure and the Failure of Institutional Entrepreneurship," Kahl, ?Steven J., Gregory J. Liegel, JoAnne Yates, in Steven J. Kahl, Brian S. Silverman, Michael A. Cusumano, (eds.)
 History and Strategy (Advances in Strategic Management, Volume 29) (Emerald Group Publishing Limited, 2012): 275 – 313.